Football Programmes

 The Future

-The future of this project is to try and build the largest database of football programmes in the world, certainly in the UK.
-To do this we will be opening the site up for affiliates to sell their own programmes through this website.
+The future of this project is to try and build the largest database of football programmes in the world.
+To do this we will be opening the site up for carefully selected affiliates to sell their own programmes through this website.